maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 ```

 - Click on Review Policy.
-  - Suggested Name: policy-fungi-fantasy (policy combined with the project name)
+  - Suggested Name: healtydenatl
-  - Provide a description: "Access to S3 Bucket for fungi-fantasy static files."
+  - Provide a description: "Access to S3 Bucket for healthydental static files."
   - Click Create Policy.
 - Under User Groups, select your "healtydentalclinic".
 - Click Attach Policy.
 - Search for the policy you've just created ("healtydentalclinic"), select it, then Attach Policy.
 - Under User Groups, click Add User.
-- Suggested Name: user-fungi-fantasy (user combined with the project name)
+- Suggested Name: healthydental (user combined with the project name)
   - For "Select AWS Access Type," choose Programmatic Access.
-  - Select the group to add your new user to: group-fungi-fantasy.
+  - Select the group to add your new user to: healthydental.
   - Tags are optional, but click it to access the review user page.
   - Click Create User once done.
 - You should see a button to Download .csv, so click it to save a copy on your system.